gcp-development/web-application/README.md

 ![image](https://user-images.githubusercontent.com/76512851/223094021-910d4695-d224-43bb-aade-ee255a0da1ce.png)

-Each route have an handler function and a database access function.
+Each route have an handler function and normaly a database access function.
+Each route has a handler function and normally a database access function.
+The main purpose of structuring our code is to make it easier for other people to read and support our CI/CD pipeline.

 ![image](https://user-images.githubusercontent.com/76512851/223129476-a0458994-0178-47d9-b978-c3429f548ad5.png)

+For instance for this project  all tests are concentrated in the [handler section](https://github.com/gcp-development/web-application/tree/main/library-service/src/handlers).

 <hr>